v0lt13/EditorAttributesDocs/docs/source/Attributes/ConditionalAttributes/hidefield.rst

 HideField Attribute
 ===================

-Attribute to hide fields based on a condition.
+Attribute to hide a field based on a condition.

 **Parameters:**
 	- ``string`` conditionName: The name of the condition to evaluate